 Showing love and care for others is encouraged at TDChristian.
 However, given the pandemic and the need for physical distancing, students must refrain from displays of physicial affection for one another.
-Students are expected to limit expressions of affection to smiles and good conversations.
+Students are expected to, as much as possible, limit expressions of affection to smiles and good conversations.